emmprokak/Qt-Citation-Program/README.md

 -Download the zip folder from releases.

 -Run "Qt Citation Program.exe" from inside the folder.
-### Your Antivirus might temporarily not allow you to run the exe since it's an unsigned exe you got from the internet.
+### Window defender will not allow you to run the exe since it's an unsigned exe you got from the internet.
-### After it's scanned by the Antivirus, you should be allowed to use it normally.
+### After the "don't run" window appears, you will be able to unblock the application by going to the properties of "Qt Citation Program.exe" and checking the unblock checkbox.
+Don't forget to press apply before closing the properties window.

 Please remember that I am a self-taught programmer, and that I do this as a hobby because: a) It's fun and b) I want to give back to the Free and Open Source Software community.